ajbrowe/woocommerce-epdq-payment-gateway/readme.txt

 For instruction on how to setup the plugin in the admin panel see other notes.

 Please donate if you find this helpful for your project.
 Thanks.

+This plugin is now tested upto wordpress 3.8 verson.

 == Settings and Configuration==